 Troodos is the biggest mountain range in the island.
-The highest peak is Mt Olympus 1952m (did you know that except for the original Mount Olympus, there are at least seven more mountains named Olympus around the world and one in Mars?)
+The highest peak is Mt Olympus 1952m (did you know that except for the original Mount Olympus, there are at least seven more mountains named Olympus around the world, and one in Mars?)

 Located in the middle of the island it will give you great views to all directions and in a clear day you can see all the way to the sea!
 Another great advantage is that you can drive straight to the top by car, so access to the various trails is very easy.
 It even has 4 slopes for skiing!

 In general the terrain is easy to cross and so are the trails (if you have never hiked before, you can read our hiking guide).
 The route I’m writing about here is consisted of three small trails, which together form a circular route.
 The starting point is meters away from the main square of Troodos, where you can also park you car.
 Bear in mind that this route has quite some elevation gain; so if you’re looking for something easier you’ve better pick something like Atalanti trail.

 The trails are Persefoni, Psilo Dentro-Pouziaris and Caledonia.
 Basically the route starts at 1730m where the square is, then goes all the way down to 1238m and finally ascents back to 1700 again.

 Persefoni is a relative wide and straight trail, so it was easy to walk despite the mediocre signs.
 It took us less than an hour and it was a carefree walk through the pines and junipers with beautiful views to Amiantos—an old abandoned asbestos mine.
 Before the trail was over, we turned right to the dirt road and walked till we found a sign for Psilo Dentro.